Exxon earnings hurt by Russia exit, triples buybacks on high oil prices - NewsBreak

 The results included a $3.4 billion after-tax hit on the oil major’s Russia Sakhalin-1 operation, which it said it would exit on March 1, shortly after Moscow’s invasion of Ukraine on Feb.
 24.

-Exxon's writedown follows others oil majors exiting Russia after the Ukraine invasion.
-BP PLC (BP.L) and Shell PLC have flagged up to $25 billion and $5 billion in writedowns from leaving their Russian businesses, respectively. read more
+Exxon’s writedown follows others oil majors exiting Russia after the Ukraine invasion.
+BP PLC and Shell PLC have flagged up to $25 billion and $5 billion in writedowns from leaving their Russian businesses, respectively.

-Reporting by Sabrina Valle in Houston and Shariq Khan in Bengaluru; Editing by Arun Koyyur; editing by David Evans, Chizu Nomiyama, Louise Heavens and Marguerita Choy

 Comments / 0